Vinayakrevankar/dataviz-project-proposal-1/README.md

 This sketch represents a Treemap that visualizes the hierarchical distribution of Nobel Prizes by category and birth country (or organization).
 Each rectangle’s size corresponds to the number of laureates, and the color can indicate either prize category or region.
 Purpose:
-To explore the relative contribution of each country within different Nobel categories and to visually compare the scale of achievements across categories and geographies.
+To explore the relative contribution of each country within different Nobel categories and to visually compare the scale of achievements across categories and geographies.<br>
-Planned Insights:
+Planned Insights:<br>
-Quickly identify which categories dominate globally (e.g., Medicine and Physics).
+Quickly identify which categories dominate globally (e.g., Medicine and Physics).<br>
-See which countries contribute most within each category.
+See which countries contribute most within each category.<br>
-Highlight how Nobel Prizes are distributed not just overall, but hierarchically — from category → country.
+Highlight how Nobel Prizes are distributed not just overall, but hierarchically — from category → country. <br>

 Future Interaction Ideas:<br>
 Hover tooltips showing category, country, and laureate count.<br>